lenewsad/IntuneEDU/IntuneEDU/what-are-settings.md

   Expand a category and toggle the control to modify settings, and then choose **Next**.
 6. Review your choices and then choose **Finish** to save your changes update them on devices in the selected group.

-## Manage settings for groups

-Use the following steps to manage the full list of settings in Intune for Education:
-1. In the [Intune for Education](https://intuneeducation.portal.azure.com) console, in the left-side navigation menu, choose **Groups**.
-2. Select the group whose settings you want to manage.
-For a complete list, see [Available settings](what-are-settings.md).
-3. Click **Settings** at the top of the page to view the full list of available settings.
-4. Expand categories and modify individual settings for the selected group.
-5. Click **Save** to save the changes for that group.
-Settings are automatically sent to devices in that group.

 ## Find out more